zack-bishop/typescript-learning/README.md

 ### 122. Getting Started
 * `<template>` <-- interesting HTML tag, look into it
+  * Dig the usage of this.
+Basically, you can include this tag and modern browsers know not to render it.
+  * instead, it can be targeted via Javascript and used within Apps
 * `HTMLTemplateElement` <-- new type
 * `HTMLDivElement` <-- new type
 * Question: When should you use `<HTMLElement>` vs `as HTMLElement`